 Like all large joints, the knee joint is surrounded by a capsule of firm connective tissue.
 Together with menisci, ligaments and muscles, this stabilises the knee joint and guides its movements

-The medial and lateral collateral ligaments serve as lateral stabilisers of the knee.
-Both ligaments prevent the knee from giving way into a varus or valgus position, and additionally limit the rotational movements of the knee.
+The inner and outer ligaments serve as lateral stabilisers.
+They prevent the knee from buckling into a bow-leg or knock-kneed position, and limit the rotational movement of the knee.

-A cruciate ligament rupture therefore affects not only the mechanical stability of the joint but also the control function of the ligament.
-Persons who have suffered a cruciate ligament rupture often have a feeling of instability, which can be attributed to impaired joint perception (“proprioception”).
-As a result, athletes may no longer be able to perform movements with the necessary precision.
+A cruciate ligament rupture thus impairs not only the mechanical stability of the joint, but also the control function of the ligament.
+Often a feeling of insecurity arises, which can be attributed to a disturbed joint perception.
+As a result, athletes may no longer be able to perform movements with the required precision.

 Tearing of the anterior cruciate ligament is one of the most common knee joint injuries.
 About ¾ of the cases occur during sporting, especially during soccer or alpine skiing.
 A rupture usually occurs when the knee joint is simultaneously bent and twisted.
 The ligament will tear if the load exceeds its strength.

 The ligament injury triggers an inflammatory reaction in the knee joint.
 The blood vessels become permeable to enable defence and repair processes.
 This causes fluid to leak into the joint and the injured tissue.
 This results in joint effusion, swelling, and limited mobility.

 With the cruciate ligament, blood vessels are also torn, resulting in bleeding into the joint capsule.
 In contrast to bruises in the skin, the characteristic blue discoloration rarely occurs in cruciate ligament ruptures, as the blood remains trapped in the joint capsule and is therefore not visible.